 Starting a little south of San Luis Obispo, Highway One veers inland, passing through less scenic flat farmland, so take the faster freeway to Los Olivos in the Santa Ynez Valley.

 Solvang is the most famous of the little towns in the valley.
-Unabashedly touristy, Solvang is known for its Danish architecture, wineries, and bakeries offering traditional Danish treats.
+Unabashedly touristy, yet cute and charming, Solvang is known for its Danish architecture, wineries, and bakeries offering traditional Danish treats.

 At Buellton, you can taste moonshine at one of its famous distilleries, or sample craft beer at one of several area breweries.
 Santa Ynez is home to a California mission built by the Spanish, and Los Olivos is famous for its wineries.